ErlantzR/CV/README.md

 ## Hobbies

 - Sports: Huge football fan (Athletic de Bilbao supporter) and enjoy playing almost any sport (specially team sports).
+- Boardgames: Also huge fan of boardgames.
+One of the best ways to spend some good time with friends and family.
 - Videogames: From Nintendo to Playstation, I like to play many different types of videogames
-- Cooking: Not a super chef, but I like a lot cooking, mostly for friends and family (I get lazy when cooking for myself)
+- Cooking: Not a super chef, but I like a lot cooking, mostly for friends and family (I get lazy when cooking for myself).